asoji/another-discord-bot/THIRD_PARTY_LIBRARIES.md

 ```

 ## Apache License
-The following libraries use the MIT License:
+The following libraries use the Apache 2.0 License:
  - D++

 The fulltext license is